Are Innocent Students Paying the Price for Turnitin's AI Detection Flaws?

 You are really just looking at words on a screen.

-You may get some insight, especially if sentences match patterns easily replicable by AI/ChatGPT, but if TurnItIn accuses a student of using AI and student actually fail classes because of it – there will undoubtedly be a ton of lawsuits that pop up over the next year.
+You may get some insight, especially if sentences match patterns easily replicable by AI/ChatGPT.
+But if TurnItIn accuses a student of using AI and actually fails classes because of it – there will undoubtedly be a ton of lawsuits that pop up over the next year.

 They claim they might flag a human-written document as AI-written for one out of every 100 fully-human written documents.
 This is not good enough in my opinion.